 Do you think work can glorify God?
 She does.
 Because in everything we say and do we have a choice.
 We can either bless or curse.
 We can give or we can take.
 We can represent God well or do our own thing.
 We can forget Him or acknowledge Him.

 Yes.
 We can glorify God in our work.
-It doesn’t matter if we are stay at home moms working from a desk, or if we are architects with clipboards, or even the person weed eating the city park.
+It doesn’t matter if we are mompreneurs working from home, architects with clipboards, or even the person weed eating the city park.
 We can glorify God in what we do by doing our best and loving others as we do it.

 Work is a ministry.